Last modified September 29, 2021

 --label: Specify a single label update.
 Allowed multiple times.
-Available on AWS starting at release 10.0.0 .
+Available on AWS starting at workload cluster release v10.0.0 .
 To remove a label, set its key to an empty string (

 --master-ha: When set to

-true, the cluster should be modified to use multiple master nodes.
-Available on AWS starting at release v11.4.0 .
+true, the cluster should be modified to use multiple control plane nodes.
+Available on AWS starting at workload cluster release v11.4.0 .